magepages/mpdocs/docs/abandoned-cart-email/index.md

 ![ACE2](https://i.imgur.com/r3OHAXD.png)

-* In **Enable** field: select “Yes” to enable Mageplaza Abandoned Cart Email extension
+* In the **Enable** field: select “Yes” to enable Mageplaza Abandoned Cart Email extension
-* In **Email** module is the abandoned cart reminder email settings
+* In the **Email** module is the abandoned cart reminder email settings
   * Click the ``Add`` button to add a reminder email
   * Click the trash can icon ![image](https://i.imgur.com/62D0Zqz.png) to delete a email
   * **Send After** to change the email delivery time.
 The counting will be started from the last updated cart time, a reminder email will be sent to customers.
-  * In **Sender** to choose sender’s entitle.
+* In the **Sender** to choose sender’s entitle.
 You will have 5 choices: General Contact, Sales Representative, Customer Support, Email Custom 1, Custom 2 Email
-  * In **Email Template** column, you can find some pre-made email templates.
+* In the **Email Template** column, you can find some pre-made email templates.
 Otherwise, you can customize your own template by creating a new one at sidebar ``Marketing > Email Template``.
 The newly created template will automatically appear in this section
 * **Has coupon** is an optional selection.
 Choose “Yes” to submit a discount code.
 Coupon installation will be instructed later in [**1.3 Coupon**](https://docs.mageplaza.com/abandoned-cart-email/index.html#coupon)

 #### 1.2 Analytics
 In this cup of tea, we integrated Abandoned Cart Email extension with Google Analytics - a reliable analysis tool considered as a very effective tool for webmasters and SEO people who want to index the information about their website.
 Expand **Analytics** section to navigate some basic functionalities